leverh/react-bookhub-app/README.md

 #### Purpose of the Flowchart:

-1. **Visualization:** Before diving into the code, the flowchart provided a clear picture of how the different components and functionalities of the **ReviewsPage** interact with each other.
+1. **Visualization:** The flowchart provided a clear picture of how the different components and functionalities of the **ReviewsPage** interact with each other.

 2. **User-Centered Design:** It assisted in ensuring that user interactions were smooth, logical, and minimized unnecessary steps.